Lady Elizabeth School

 ● Ability to work under pressure and prioritise effectively

-● A commitment to getting the best outcomes for all staff and pupils and promoting the ethos and values of the school
+● A commitment to getting the best outcomes for all staff, pupils and parents and promoting the ethos and values of the school

 ISP Commitment to Safeguarding Principles